sillsdev/ptx2pdf/docs/documentation/covers.md

 # Covers

+## Brief overview

+You can (if you try!) mentally divide the wrap-around cover of most
+books into four conceptual pieces:
+* A background colour or image that wraps around everything.
+* The front of the book
+* The back of the book
+* The spine

+Each of them might have a full or inset picture or solid background, and it might also have a border.

+PTXprint gives you the ability to define each of these four elements.
+The whole cover is the background for everything, then the front, back and (optionally) spine are put on top of that, possibly with their own (solid or transparent) backgrounds, and on top of that come any borders and text that has been defined.

+The four elements are defined as sidebars, using the normal sidebar styling options, and their contents are defined using `\periph` elements.

+The GUI gives access to all of these settings, however the documentation below concentrates on the configuration files that it generates.

 ## General principles
 The cover-generating macro (\\m@kecover) arranges four sidebars to make the cover:
 1. The whole cover : `coverwhole`